particle-iot/spark-sdk-ios/README.md

 **Beta notice**

 This SDK is still under development and is currently released as Beta, although tested, bugs and issues may be present, some code might require cleanups.
-In addition, as long as version 1.0 was not released, we cannot gurantee that API calls will not break from one SDK version to the next.
+In addition, as long as version 1.0 was not released, we cannot gurantee that API calls will not break from one Cloud SDK version to the next.
 Be sure to consult the [Change Log](https://github.com/spark/spark-sdk-ios/blob/master/CHANGELOG.md) for any breaking changes / additions to the SDK.

 ## Getting Started